 The Regional Economic Studies Programme focuses on a range of economic issues in Southeast Asia.
 Emphasis is on timely, policy-related research that is relevant to decision-makers as well as researchers.

 Key research areas are: macroeconomic developments in Southeast Asia; international trade and finance; country-level studies on themes relating to socio-economic development; sub-national economic dynamics; ASEAN regionalism and its linkages with Asian neighbours.

-The Programme organises workshops, conferences and seminars; produces books, articles and working papers; and is responsible for the tri-annual Journal of Southeast Asian Economies (JSEAE) – formerly the ASEAN Economic Bulletin (AEB) – a leading journal on the region’s economies.
+The programme organises workshops, conferences and seminars; produces books, articles and working papers; and publishes the tri-annual Journal of Southeast Asian Economies (JSEAE) – formerly the ASEAN Economic Bulletin (AEB) – a leading journal on the region’s economies.